 The Virtual Yarn not only celebrated this milestone, but was an innovative way of sharing the stories, history and culture of our First Nations Peoples with our colleagues.

-Our next Yarning Circle will reflect on Sorry Day (May 26), with more details to come soon.
+Our next Yarning Circle will reflect on Sorry Day (May 26).

 SUBSCRIBE TO OUR NEWSLETTER